wpallstars/fix-plugin-does-not-exist-notices/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 2.0.2 =
+Improved organization of assets for WordPress.org submission.

 = 2.0.1 =
 Improved documentation with Contributing section and updated WordPress compatibility to 6.7.2.